 The cloud can be a confusing place.
 It seems like every other week we hear about some new cloud-based or a cloud-powered application.
 But what does the 'Cloud' actually mean?

-The list of ever-growing and evolving cloud tech and services can be tough to keep on top of, so we caught up with Shayne Grove, Director of Customer Engagement at Coconnect, to help us decipher some of the most commonly used terms and acronyms.
+The list of ever-growing and evolving cloud tech and services can be tough to keep on top of, so we caught up with Shayne Grove, Director of Education Services at Coconnect, to help us decipher some of the most commonly used terms and acronyms.

 Microsoft Azure is a cloud computing service created by Microsoft for building, testing, deploying, and administering applications and services through Microsoft-managed data centres.
 It provides a range of services (Software as a Service, SaaS; Platform as a Service, PaaS; and Infrastructure as a Service, IaaS;) and supports numerous tools, programming languages and frameworks for both Microsoft-specific and third-party software and systems.